Vanilla-OS/handbook/articles/en/installation.md

 ![Encrypt Device](https://raw.githubusercontent.com/Vanilla-OS/handbook/main/assets/uploads/Installation/installation-encryption.webp)

 Once you have set up your partitions and encryption, you will be prompted to confirm your changes.
-Click "Install Vanila OS" to start the installation process.
+Click "Install Vanilla OS" to start the installation process.

 ![Confirm Installation](https://raw.githubusercontent.com/Vanilla-OS/handbook/main/assets/uploads/Installation/installation-confirm.webp)